zhaben/dsc-1-02-10-creating-functions-lab-online-ds-sp-000/README.md

 favorite_destination() # 'madagascar'
 ```

 Again, let's declare an array called `travel_destinations`.
-Change the function `favorite_destination` so that it continues to return the string `'madagascar'`, but also adds the string `'madagascar'` to the end of the list of destinations.
+Write a new function called `add_favorite_destination` that also returns the string `'madagascar'`, but adds the string `'madagascar'` to the end of the list, `travel_destinations`, as well.

 ```python